 Thanksgiving and its traditions are observed around the world in different ways.
-In the United States, we focus on feasting and family, while remembering the Pilgrims and Native Americans.
-Observing Thanksgiving around the world can include:
+In the United States, we focus on feasting and family while remembering the Pilgrims and Native Americans.
+Celebrating Thanksgiving around the world can include:

-Here in the United States, the most common Thanksgiving tradition is of course the turkey!
-Oven baked turkey is a staple on the table along with mashed potatoes and cranberry sauce.
-Families gather to give thanks for what, and who, they have in their lives over a large feast.
+Here in the United States, the most common Thanksgiving tradition is, of course, the turkey!
+Oven-baked turkey is a staple on the table, along with mashed potatoes and cranberry sauce.
+Families gather to give thanks for what and who they have in their lives over a large feast.
 Americans celebrate on the fourth Thursday in November.

 Norfolk Island used to be a British penal colony.
 The island is located off the eastern coast of Australia and is known for its pine trees.
-Today, the beautiful Norfolk Island is home to about 2,000 people and is a quaint tourist destination.
+Today, beautiful Norfolk Island is home to about 2,000 people and is a quaint tourist destination.
 Isaac Robinson, an American trader, held a traditional American Thanksgiving at a local church on the island in the mid-1890s.
 Robinson passed that year, but the tradition continued at the All Saints Church, where it began, every year following.
-Instead of turkey, the islanders enjoy pork, chicken, and bananas but continue to eat pumpkin pie!
+Instead of turkey, the islanders enjoy pork, chicken, and bananas but eat pumpkin pie!
 Islanders celebrate on the last Wednesday in November.

 In 1898, Puerto Rico became a territory of the United States after the US defeated Spain in the Spanish-American War.
 Puerto Ricans since have excitedly adopted the American Thanksgiving traditions.
 Like Americans, they celebrate what is arguably the best day of November, Black Friday!
 They continue to celebrate on the fourth Thursday of November.